DataStax-Academy/ac201-01-cassandra/step7.md

 cassandra
 ```

-Observe the log output while Cassandra is starting.

-Wait for message `Node localhost/127.0.0.1:7000 state jump to NORMAL` and hit <kbd>enter</kbd> or <kbd>return</kbd> in the terminal.
+In the terminal, observe the log output while Cassandra is starting.
+Wait for message `Node localhost/127.0.0.1:7000 state jump to NORMAL` and hit <kbd>enter</kbd> or <kbd>return</kbd> on the keyboard to proceed.

 Check the status of Cassandra:
 ```